serverless-heaven/serverless-webpack/README.md

 If you do not use the default path and override it in your Webpack configuration, you have use the `--location` option.

+#### Ignoring plugin

+You can always opt-out and ignore the plugin when running Serverless Offline.
+You can use the `--disableWebpack` option.

 #### serverless-dynamodb-local

 Configure your service the same as mentioned above, but additionally add the `serverless-dynamodb-local`